-- We conducted intake sessions with IH/OHS professional stakeholders (corporate, consultants) to better understand perceptions of the current state of AIHA’s messaging and brand.
+- We conducted intake sessions with IH/OEHS professional stakeholders (corporate, consultants) to better understand the current state of AIHA’s messaging and brand.

-- We consulted senior IHs and professors to understand potential future direction for the AIHA brand.
+- We consulted senior IHs and professors to understand the potential future direction for the AIHA brand.

 With that input, we met with a cross-section of AIHA members to further explore perceptions of who AIHA is today and will be in the future.
 An independent research company compiled perspectives from hundreds of stakeholders to guide sound branding decisions.